AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/index.md

 ## POST create account

-Use this endpoint to create a new Cloud Locations Account.
+Use this endpoint to create a new Cloud Locations account.

 `POST https://analytics.adobe.io/export_locations/analytics/exportlocations/account`